Skip to main content

 ConcentrixNorcross, Georgia454

-The largest notice was filed by Reliant Transportation, inc in Savannah, Georgia, reporting 720 affected workers.
-Reliant Transportation, inc followed with 720 workers.
+The largest notice was filed by Reliant Transportation in Savannah, Georgia, reporting 720 affected workers.
+Diversified Machine Bristol followed with 500 workers.

 Trend & Outlook

 This report covers all WARN Act filings with notice dates in May 2016.
 The Worker Adjustment and Retraining Notification Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
-Data is sourced from official state filings and updated daily by WARN Firehose.
-Download the full dataset or explore state-by-state data.
+Data is sourced from official state filings and updated daily by WARN Firehose, which also tracks SEC 8-K filings, bankruptcy proceedings, H-1B visa petitions, and unemployment claims across all six datasets.
+API access and data exports available.

 Want the full dataset?